pieroxy/java-user-agent-detection/README.md

 ## How to contribute

 I will not merge pull requests, as most of this code and tests are generated.
-What you can do it open issues if you find problems or would like to suggest improvements.
+What you can do is [open issues](https://github.com/pieroxy/java-user-agent-detection/issues) if you find problems or would like to suggest improvements.
 You can also leave a message [on the blog](http://pieroxy.net/blog/2014/11/18/user_agent_detection_in_java.html) if you just want to ask something.